zulip/zulip/docs/testing/manual-testing.md

 - @-mentions
 - starred messages
 - messages sent by Hamlet
-- PMs with Hamlet
+- direct messages with Hamlet
-- PMs with Hamlet matching keyword "foo"
+- direct messages with Hamlet matching keyword "foo"

 There are some things you can try that don't come up in autocomplete: